SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 (We should probably calculate a 95% confidence limit on that!
 Right?)

-So&hellip; yeah, it's nothing like the 95% efficacy of a vaccine that _prevents you from getting sick in the first place_, but it' still good to reduce the risk of hospitalization or death by about half.
+So&hellip; yeah, it's nothing like the 90%+ efficacy of a vaccine that _prevents you from getting sick in the first place_, but it' still good to reduce the risk of hospitalization or death by about half for those who do get sick.

 And, of course, it's not yet approved.
 That's a whole 'nother story, and more FDA hearings.

-### Retraction: myocarditis is 1 in 25,000 not 1 in 1,000
+### Retraction: myocarditis is 1 in 25,000 &mdash; not 1 in 1,000!

 <img src="{{ site.baseurl }}/images/2021-10-04-covid-misc-reuters-fact-check.jpg" width="400" height="217" alt="Reuters fact check: retraction myocarditis study, real risk is 1 in 25,000" title = "Reuters fact check: retraction myocarditis study, real risk is 1 in 25,000" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Fifth, there was a nasty preprint a few weeks back claiming that the incidence of